 Ashlee Elizabeth Bashore has performed in over 40 regional theaters from the Philadelphia Tri-State area, Michigan, and across the Dallas-Fort Worth professional theater market.
 Additionally, she has appeared in many independent films.
 Before moving to Dallas to work on her MFA in Acting at Southern Methodist University, she founded 23 Piece Productions, a production company focusing on bringing all mediums of art together to explore the human spirit.
 During her time working with 23PP, she directed and produced two shows as part of the Philadelphia Fringe Festival.
 She is an adjunct faculty member at KD Conservatory and at Mountain View College, teaching voice, speech and phonetics, acting for stage and camera, and theater studies.
 Other works include choreography for musicals and directing for colleges and puppetry work.
 In her spare time she is typically found teaching Hip-Hop and Shakespeare to America's Youth.
+Shelly Brandon is an award-winning filmmaker whose background includes a BFA in Theater Performance from Eastern New Mexico University, one year of studies in the MFA Acting program at DePaul University's Theater School, and an MFA in Film and Video from The University of Texas at Arlington.
+She has experience as an on set acting coach as well as script consultant for several indie films made in Utah where she also served as Vice President of the Utah Women in Film and Television organization.
+She relocated to Dallas/Ft.
+Worth to pursue her MFA and is a member of Women in Film Dallas as well as the Dallas Producer's Association.
+In addition to teaching at KD Conservatory, Shelly is adjunct faculty in the University of Texas at Arlington Art and Art History Department Film and Video A

 Merri Brewer is a National Michael Chekhov Association certified teacher with expertise in on-camera acting, improvisation and audition preparation.
-A native Texan, she has served as Managing Director of Theatre Three, a live professional theatre in Uptown Dallas, and as
+A native Texan, she has served as Managing Director of Theatre Three, a live professional theatre in Uptown Dallas, and as Producing Director of Creative Arts Theatre & School in Arlington, Texas.
+As an actor, she has appeared in stage productions at Dallas Theater Center, Theatre Three, Stage West and Echo Theatre, among others.
+Represented for broadcast work by The Campbell Agency, she's worked in a wide variety of film, industrial and commercial productions.
+Holding a BFA from Texas Christian University in Theatre and Television, she enjoys sharing knowledge with her students.